vladimirkl/spock-extensions/README.markdown

 ## @TestDir

-`@TestDir` annotation creates empty test directory for each Spock feature (test method).
+`@TestDir` extension can only be applied to `Specification` instance field.
+It creates empty test directory for each Spock feature (test method).

 It has two attributes